Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 - **Matching precision** (retrieval) is the second bottleneck
 - **Decompression fidelity** (generation) cannot recover what's already lost

-This is why **better training data beats better prompting**—you can't decompress what wasn't properly compressed.
+This is why **better training data beats better prompting**; you can't decompress what wasn't properly compressed.

 #### 8.4.6 The Distortion-Hallucination Relationship